 You might benefit from having a couple of extra steam oven cooking trays, especially if you'll be steaming food on a regular basis.

 Miele, for example, sells a variety of steam oven accessories on its website.
 The full list includes steam cooking containers, stainless-steel lids and handles (for removing fully loaded trays).
-Neff also sells its own range of cooking inserts for its steam oven models.
+Neff also sells a range of cooking inserts for its steam ovens.

 How much does a steam oven cost?

 You have plenty of choice when picking a brand.
 AEG, Bosch, Miele, Neff and Siemens all sell a range of steam ovens.
-In fact, we've tested some of them in the Which? lab.
+Prices range widely from less than £300 to around £3,000.

 When buying a steam oven, make sure you're shopping with a reputable, well-known seller.